mishra-lab/cihr-multiprovince-covid-project/publications/Variants of concern among essential workers in GTA/README.md

 We stratified the dissemination areas (DA; geographic area of approximately 400-700 individuals) into tertiles by ranking the proportion of population in each DA working in essential services (health, trades, transport, equipment, manufacturing, utilities, sales, services, agriculture) and the per-person equivalent household income.

+## Figure legends
+### Figure 1.
+Daily rates and cumulative COVID-19 overall and VOC cases in Toronto and Peel regions, Canada (February 3 - March 10, 2021), by neighbourhood-level prevalence of essential workers.
+By March 7, the 7-day rolling average had reached 8.0, 14.1, and 20.0 per 100,000 population in tertiles 1, 2, and 3 respectively (A); and VOC daily rates were at 3.5, 6.6, and 10.1 per 100,000 population in tertiles 1, 2, and 3 respectively (B).
+Cumulative number of cases, stratified by tertiles are shown for overall cases (C) and VOC cases (D).
+VOC (variants of concern, detected via N501Y screening).
+Cases exclude those diagnosed among residents of long-term care homes.